garshom/react-redux-shopping-cart/README.md

-In this project we have implemented a shopping cart checkout purchase Summary user interface using React. and the following  are the Key UI elements
+In this project we have implemented a shopping cart checkout purchase summary user interface using React-Redux and the following are the Key UI elements

-## Key UI elements:
+## `Key UI elements`
  * The Pickup savings tooltip
  * The See item details expander
  * The Redeem Promo code expander

-The user shoul will be able to enter a promo code "DISCOUNT60 and on applying it, see a 60% discount reflect in the purchase summary
+The user will be able to enter a promo code "DISCOUNT60 and on applying it, see a 60% discount reflect in the purchase summary

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone the git application project using url https://github.com/garshom/react-redux-shopping-cart.git

 ## Available Scripts